 This is not an article to deter you from investing btw.
 You should totally do it, right after you clear off your high-interest debts and save up emergency money (3-6 months of living expenses).

-We just have to make sure we’re okay with the cons of the investment type and that it doesn’t slash too much with our personal values, because if does, that’s on our conscience.
+We just have to make sure we’re okay with the cons of the investment type and that it doesn’t clash too much with our personal values, because if it does, that’s on our conscience.

 How about you?
 Which investments do you have and what don’t you particularly like about it?